transloadit/uppy/docs/companion.md

 The name of the bucket to store uploaded files in.

-It can be function that returns the name of the bucket as a `string` and takes the following arguments:
+A `string` or function that returns the name of the bucket as a `string` and takes one argument which is an object with the following properties:

-- [`http.IncomingMessage`][], the HTTP request (will be `null` for remote uploads)
-- metadata provided by the user for the file (will be `undefined` for local uploads)
+- `metadata` provided by the user for the file (will only be provided during the initial calls for each uploaded files, otherwise it will be `undefined`)

 ##### `s3.region` `COMPANION_AWS_REGION`